hybridsjs/hybrids/docs/store/usage.md

 });
 ```

-The Error instance is not required, but it can be helpful to display the general error message.
+The Error instance is not required, but it can be helpful for displaying a general error message.

 ## Debug Mode

-The store in the debug mode logs error messages when storage `set()` or `get()` methods throw an error.
+In debug mode, the store logs error messages when the storage `set()` or `get()` methods throw an error.

 You can find more information about the debug mode in the [Debug Mode](/getting-started.md#debug-mode) section of the documentation.